 Improving the nature protection on the Finnish Gulf valuable coastal areas

-Situation and backgroundThe increasing coastline deforestation badly effects the aquatic biodiversity.
+The increasing deforestation and human pressure badly effects the biodiversity of the Finnish Gulf coastal areas.
 In Finland, the protected area regimes are not sufficiently strict and their management needs improvement.
-In Russia, the valuable coastal areas still do not have an official status, i.e. there is no restriction of their commercial use.
+In Russia, many valuable coastal areas still do not have an official protection status, i.e. there is no restriction of their commercial use.
 There is an urgent need for forest data and proposals for the protection improvement.

 - Developing the protected area network and the environmental sustainability in the program area

 Finnish Association for Nature Conservation (FANC)

-- Neo Eco Project (Russia)
+- Neo Eco Project St. Petersburg